tonysparks/litac-lang/README.md

 In order to build litaC compiler you will need:
 * C compiler (tcc, clang and gcc should work -- I haven't tested Visual Studio's compiler)

-_NOTE_: Currently, only tested and buildable for Windows x64
+_NOTE_: Currently, only tested and buildable for Windows x64 and Linux (Ubuntu)

 Admittedly, this process isn't as friendly right now as it should be.
 At some point I will write some robust build scripts.
 For now, `clang` is hardcoded in the scripts - but should be easy enough to switch to another compiler (tcc or gcc).

+Windows
 ```
 git clone https://github.com/tonysparks/litac-lang.git
 cd litac-lang